How You Quit Your Job Really Matters

 Unless you're 16-years-old and in your first job, you've had the experience, at some point during your career, of quitting your job.
 And you'll undoubtedly quit the job you're in now (unless you get fired or laid off).
 While there are billions of people in billions of different jobs, new research shows that there are only seven ways to quit a job.

 Researchers Anthony Klots and Mark Bolina surveyed people who quit their full-time job and classified them into different styles.
+These are:

 - 31 percent resigned by the book.
 This means that they told their bosses face to face, provided a letter of resignation, and followed standard quitting protocols, including providing advanced notice.
 These people also provided a reason why they were leaving.

 - 29 percent went through the same motions as above but didn't share what prompted them to leave their organization.

 - 9 percent worked hard to smooth their own transition out.

 - 8 percent let bosses know in advance that they were looking to leave their organization.